Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 Step 3: Verify the connection

 After configuring your AI client, start a new session and look for the Novamira tools in your client’s tool list.
-You should see eight tools: Execute PHP, Read File, Write File, Edit File, Delete File, Disable File, Enable File, and List Directory.
+You should see three tools exposed by the MCP adapter: Discover Abilities, Get Ability Info, and Execute Ability.
+Through these, your AI client can discover and invoke all Novamira abilities (Execute PHP, Read/Write/Edit/Delete/Disable/Enable File, List Directory, and more).

 Try a simple command to verify everything works: ask your AI to “list the plugins installed on this WordPress site.”
 It should use the Execute PHP tool to run a query and return the list of active plugins.